What are the first steps to take to take after the death of a loved one?

 - Make funeral arrangements

-- Don’t close any bank accounts or roll over any IRAs, 401(k)s or other retirement plans
+- Don’t close any bank accounts or rollover any IRAs, 401(k)s, or other retirement plans

 - Don’t drive the decedent’s car (unless you are the surviving spouse and the car was owned jointly with rights of survivorship)